 sajolida: do you feel that this is a blocker for #6841?
 See the ticket description for how users could do this outside of Onion Circuits, until Onion Circuits supports this feature.
 Sorry if we already have had this discussion and I'm rehashing it, I don't mean to insist endlessly (the ML discussion was not summed up in the end, and I won't re-read it now).
 Let's keep in mind, though, that removing Vidalia might partly or entirely fix #10576, so one needs to balance the drawbacks of (temporarily) losing this feature (for those who use it) against the corresponding potential advantages (for everyone).
 As you have guessed, I'm personally not convinced we should block on this, especially if not blocking on it allows us to fix #6841 in 2.2 instead of 3 months later in 2.4, but I don't care that much and can live with blocking on it.

-#12 Updated by intrigeri over 3 years ago
+#12 Updated by intrigeri almost 4 years ago

 - Assignee changed from sajolida to alant